Microsoft OneNote: How to use

 Formatting a OneNote Page for Notetaking

-OneNote pages differ from Microsoft Word documents, they follow a less structured approach which means any part of the page can be selected and content added.
-This can aid in the speed at which notes can be captured however if not structured and organised (maybe after a lecture) the collage of random notes won’t be very helpful when information needs to be found information.
+OneNote pages differ from Microsoft Word documents, they follow a less structured approach, which means any part of the page can be selected and content added.
+This can aid in the speed at which notes can be captured; however, if not structured and organised (maybe after a lecture), the collage of random notes won’t be very helpful when information needs to be found.

 Image showing a piece of work that has been worked on by a number of staff and stuents.